mosh3eb/merlin/docs/source/user_guide/layer.rst

 ~~~~~~~~~~~~~~~~~

 For detector-heavy workflows, configure a :class:`perceval.Experiment` and pass
 it directly.
-The layer inherits both the circuit and the detector selection.
+The layer inherits the circuit, detectors, and any photon-loss
+noise model you attached.
 This scheme
 is the one that gives the user the most options when utilizing a QuantumLayer.

 .. code-block:: python

    import perceval as pcvl
-   import torch
    import torch
    import merlin as ML